 GRE Scores (and TOEFL for Foreign Students)

 - Applicants should instruct the Graduate Record Exam (GRE) provider, ETS, to send an electronic (online) report of scores to UW-Madison.
 The GRE "Institution Code" for UW-Madison is 1846.
 A "department code" isn't necessary, because GRE scores are maintained at and distributed from the institution-level at UW-Madison.
 Depending on the number of other institutions to which you request reporting, ETS may charge a fee for an online report.

-- Your GRE may be completed after you submit the UW Grad School online application.
-Upon delivery of scores, the UW Grad School admissions system will match them to the online application.
-Take care that you provide "personal identity data," e.g. name, date of birth, national or other ID number, exactly the same way on both your GRE application and your UW Grad School online admission application.
-Even small discrepancies may compromise (delay or prevent) the matching of your GRE scores to your admission application.
+- The GRE must be completed prior to the application deadline.
+Upon delivery of scores, the UW Grad School admissions system will match your scores to your UW-Madison Graduate School Application.
+Take care that you provide "personal identity data," e.g. name, date of birth, social security number or other identity data exactly the same way on both your GRE application and your UW Grad School online admission application.
+Even small discrepancies may compromise (delay or prevent) the matching of your GRE scores to your admission application..